pipelight/doc.pipelight/guide/tips/split.md

+# Pipeline doping ⚡

-# Powerfull pipeline writting tips
+## Powerfull pipeline writting tips

 Until now the configuration was only about writting an object.
 But this is not the point of using a programming language in your configuration file.